paulespo/adjuvent/README.md

 adjuvent
 ========
-A website for the adjuvent project
+A website for serving data to machines